 The Sandals of the Gospel of Peace

-This leads me to think of one of my favorite verses, Psalms 119:105 “Your word is a lamp for my feet, a light on my path.”
+As I think about sandals of the Gospel of Peace, I am reminded of one of my favorite verses, Psalms 119:105 “Your word is a lamp for my feet, a light on my path.”

 The Shield of Faith

 Faith is ever more important as we try to shield ourselves from spiritual attacks.
-Remember, the enemy is prowling like a roaring lion and is looking for any door that will cause you to become weak.
+Remember, the enemy is prowling like a roaring lion, looking for any crevice to your soul so he can cause you to become weak.
 It is all the better if He can get you to waver in your faith.
 Sickness, calamity, and hardships can all become heavy and wear you down.
 In John 16:33, Jesus reminds us to have peace in Him.
 In this world we will have trouble.
 But take heart!
 He has overcome the world.
 No matter what you face, know that God is on your side.
 With Him, you will have the strength to endure and overcome anything.

 The Helmet of Salvation